About Bridging Loans

 What can I receive with a bridging loan?

 As with most lending options, the size of the bridging loan depends on the lender and the borrower’s circumstances.
-Most bridging loan lenders will lend up to 70% of the property’s value, and the minimum loan amount is £10,000.
+Most bridging loan lenders will lend up to 70% of the property’s value, while some lenders provide as much as 100% bridging loans where additional security is provided, or the purchase is below market value.
+For most lenders the minimum loan amount is between £10,000 – £30,000.
 The majority of lenders don’t have a maximum lending amount for bridging loans as it is entirely dependent on the property value.

 Bridging loans are available for anywhere between one day to 12 months, but as they are designed to be a short-term solution the maximum loan term is often 12 months.